COMP2522/project-scuffed-civ/README.md

 # Contributors
 ### 1. Cameron Walford
+I worked on the saving/loading of the game, the menu and all of the menu states, and the game server, along with other miscellaneous code throughout the project.

+Saving/Loading: I made functions toJSONObject and fromJSONObject in all of the relevant GameState classes, and these are all called in GameState's own respective JSONObject functions.
+This provided a convenient way to serialize the entire gamestate so it could be saved to a .json file or sent back and forth from client and server.

+Menu: I worked on a series of MenuStates that the Menu object held by Window could be set to.
+This was meant to be a fairly modular way to work with the menu, so that it would be easy to add new states as time went on.

+Game Server: This is a server that works only if you're on the same wifi network as the host.
+It uses multithreading to handle each client connected.
+When a the current player ends their turn, the server updates its own gameState and broadcasts the updated gameState to all other clients.

 ### 2. Keagan Purtell
 I worked on most of the core gameplay for our.
 This includes creating the logic behind each type of entity.